 WaniKani is a great way to learn Kanji and some Japanese vocabulary alongside it.
 I’ve already written a couple of times about the online program and made numerous attempts o pull through with it and stick to it till the end.
-Of course life came in between but at least I tried.
+Of course, life came in between but at least I tried.
 Currently giving WaniKani another run and there are actually a couple of small web extensions that make studying a little more comfortable.

 Very useful external sites

 KaniWani – Not actually an extension but a very handy website you should use.
-You just login with your WaniKani credentials and this site let’s you practice vocabulary the other way around.
+You just log in with your WaniKani credentials and this site lets you practice vocabulary the other way around.
 Gives you the English word and wants you to enter the Japanese equivalent.
 Now you really see if you know a word by heart.
 You’ll be surprised how much more difficult it is this way around especially because you never learned them like this.

 WaniConjugation – Just wrote about the great Genki Conjugation app the other day but if you’re a WK user you should check out this awesome (and free) site.
-You can freely choose which forms you want to train and select the different WK levels where the words shall be chosen from.
+You can freely choose which forms you want to train and select the different WK levels which the words shall be chosen from.
 I personally prefer the Genki app for verb and adjective conjugational training but choose for yourself.

-I tried busing it with Safari (which is my main browser) but I just couldn’t get it to work and then switched to Chrome.
-It’s now my WaniKani browser which is kinda neat as well because it keeps things really separated.
+I tried busing it with Safari (which is my main browser) but I just couldn’t get it to work then switched to Chrome.
+It’s now my WaniKani extensions browser which is kinda neat as well because it keeps things really separated.

 WaniKani Real Times & Real Numbers – If you want to get rid of the 42+ and just have the real number of reviews/lessons displayed this is the user script for you.
-If you’re part of the lively community WK has to offer the real times script gives you the exact time someone posted and not just a rounded hour.
+If you are part of the lively community WK has to offer the real times script gives you the exact time someone posted and not just a rounded hour.

 WK Improve – A couple of small changes which make cramming Kanji and Vocab a lot more comfortable.
-If you answered an item correct it just skips to the next word without the need for hitting the enter key again.
+If you answered an item correctly it just skips to the next word without the need for hitting the enter key again.
 Which actually makes things way faster.
 And this neat extension displays information about the last item you answered with a little button to toggle.

 Level UP Celebrator – Always nice to climb up a new level.
-Why not celebrate this with a nice graphic.
+Why not celebrate this with a nice graphic?

-I’m using the Mobile AlliCrab App for all my iOS devices which already has a couple of very useful extension built in.
-For non jailbroken phones this is the only way if you don’t want to study WaniKani in its conventional way.
-Which I actually wouldn’t recommend because especially when using a mobile all the clicking is a hassle.
+I’m using the Mobile AlliCrab App for all my iOS devices which already has a couple of very useful extensions built in.
+For non-jailbroken phones, this is the only way if you don’t want to study WaniKani in its conventional way.
+I actually wouldn’t recommend it because especially when using a mobile all the clicking is a hassle.

 Like always this list will be updated whenever my favorites change or I find something new which is just too good not to share.